 The Teaching

-So what did the Father do?
+So what does the Father do?

-He held court.
+He convenes a court.

 The Courtroom

-It opens like this: "God presides in the great assembly; he renders judgment among the 'gods'" (Psalm 82:1).
+"God presides in the great assembly; he renders judgment among the 'gods'" (Psalm 82:1).

 The Charges

 "How long will you defend the unjust and show partiality to the wicked?
 Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.
 Rescue the weak and the needy; deliver them from the hand of the wicked."
+(Psalm 82:2-4)

 The Sentence

-Psalm 82:6-7: "I said, 'You are "gods"; you are all sons of the Most High.'
+"I said, 'You are "gods"; you are all sons of the Most High.'
 But you will die like mere mortals; you will fall like every other ruler."
+(Psalm 82:6-7)

-And in Week 5, we will meet Him.
+In Week 5, we will meet Him.

 What This Means for Us